 As the old saying goes, all good things must come to an end — and the same is true for your makeup.
-While it’s tempting to keep your much-loved mascara from the eighth grade or hang onto your favorite discontinued lipstick, doing so could actually cause you a lot more harm than good.
-Makeup is carefully designed to last for a predetermined amount of time and starts to lose its effectiveness and begin growing bacteria once that time is up.
+While it’s tempting to hang onto your favorite discontinued beauty buys, all makeup has a shelf life.
+Whether it’s your much-loved mascara from eighth grade or even that limited edition nail polish from three summers ago, makeup is carefully designed to last for a predetermined amount of time before it starts to lose its effectiveness and begin growing bacteria once that time is up.
 This bacteria can result in infections, and no makeup product — no matter how beloved — is worth risking your health.

 Keep reading for our handy makeup expiration guide.

-These, however, should last you up two years.
+Eyeliner pencils, however, should last you up to two years.
 Sharpen your pencil with each use to keep it fresh and keep track of the cap for extra security.

 As with liners, the longevity of concealers depends on consistency.
 Liquid concealer should be tossed after one year, but powder concealer is fine up to two years.